apnadkarni/blt/doc/comboentry.rst

     If *numPixels* is "0", the width of the arrow is determined from the size of the font (see the **-font** option) The default is "0".

-  **-background** *background*
+  **-background** *bgName**
-    Specifies the background color of *pathName*.  *Background* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background color of *pathName*.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-borderwidth** *numPixels*
-    Specifies the borderwidth of *pathName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the button.
-    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+    Specifies the borderwidth of *pathName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the *comboentry* window.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "1".

   **-clearbutton** *boolean*
+    Indicates whether to display the clear button.
+The default is "0".

   **-clearcommand** *cmdString*
+    Specifies a TCL command to be executed when the clean button is
+    invoked: either by clicking on the button or using the button's **invoke** operation.
+If *cmdString* is "", then no command is invoked.
+The default is "".

   **-command** *cmdString*
-    Specifies a TCL command to be executed when a button is invoked: either by clicking on the menu item or using the **invoke** operation.
+    Specifies a TCL command to be executed when the widget's arrow is clicking on.
 If *cmdString* is "", then no command is invoked.
 The default is "".

   **-cursor** *cursorName*
-    Specifies the cursor to be used for the widget. *CursorName* may have any of the forms acceptable to **Tk_GetCursor**.
+    Specifies the cursor to be used for the *comboentry* widget. *CursorName* may have any of the forms acceptable to **Tk_GetCursor**.
 If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
 The default is "".

-  **-disabledbackground** *colorName*
+  **-disabledbackground** *bgName*
-    Specifies the background of *pathName* when it is disabled.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
-The default is "white".
+    Specifies the background of *pathName* when it is disabled.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey90".

   **-disabledforeground** *colorName*
     Specifies the color of the text when *pathName* is disabled.
 The default is "grey70".

   **-editable** *boolean*
+    Indicates whether the text can be edited.
+The default is "1".

   **-exportselection** *boolean*
-    Indicates if the selections are to be exported and copied to the clipboard.
+    Indicates whether selections are to be exported and copied to the clipboard.
 The default is "0".

   **-font** *colorName*
     Specifies the font of the text.
-The default is "{Sans Serif} 11".
+The default is "{Sans Serif} 10".

   **-foreground** *colorName*
     Specifies the color of the text.
 The default is "black".